 Alejandrina Puclla Pumaccahua, Alejandrina Puma Churata, Alejandrina Riveros Hancco, Andrea Condori Pumacahua, Barbara Yupanqi Sinchi, Demesia Sinchi Echami, Dorotea Sullkapuma Puma, Elsa Rios Sullcapuma, Eugenia Huaman Quispe, Francisca Cjuro Yupanqui, Francisca Huaman Rios, Francisca Sullkapuma Puma, Gregoria Puclla Sullkapuma, Isabel Mamani Hancco, Juana Huamanhuillca Cjuro, Juana Rios Churata, Juliana Huaman Quispe, Leandra Quispe Yupanqui, Lucia Castillo Yupanqi, Maria Huamanhuillca Melo, Martina Sullcapuma Sullca, Martina Puma Ccama, Santusa Cjuro Castillo, Santusa Puma Ccama, Santusa Quispe Puma, Vilma Huaman Castillo

-The Awaq Mayki (meaning handwoven in Quechua) weaving cooperative, boasting over 20 talented and motivated members, partnered with Threads of Peru beginning in 2012 as an almost self-organized entity with over a decade registered as a formal association.
+The Saya Ccocha (meaning Plants of the Lagoon in Quechua) and previously known as Awaq Mayki, weaving cooperative, boasting over 20 talented and motivated members, partnered with Threads of Peru beginning in 2012 as an almost self-organized entity with over a decade registered as a formal association.
 The majority reside in the community of Upis, situated quite literally at the foot of the great Ausangate mountain, the highest in Southern Peru, and an important Apu (mountain god) in Quechua culture.

 At an astonishing 4,400 meters (14,435 feet) and with looming, frequently snow-capped mountain peaks in the distance, Upis is well-known for breathtaking trekking routes, impeccable artisanship, and free-ranging alpaca herds.
 Despite extreme climactic conditions, very basic living conditions, and limited economic opportunities, the members of Awaq Mayki have become invaluable members of the Threads of Peru team thanks to their characteristic commitment to punctuality, quality, and clear communication.